prady1900/data-engineering-pipeline-airflow/README.md

 The goal of this project is to build an end-to-end data pipeline to train a machine learning model to predict the resolution time of an incident.

+## Pre-requisites

+Build the docker file for creating your custom airflow image with sk-learn

 ## Pipeline Stages

 The pipeline is represented as a Directed Acyclic Graph (DAG) with three stages: